 The Program will support a total of 6 Scholars.
 Two will be selected to begin in July 2014, one in July 2015, two in July 2016, and one in July 2017.

 4. When I complete the K12 Paul Calabresi Career Development for Clinical & Translational Oncology Program will I be guaranteed a faculty position at MUSC?

 No. Faculty positions are not guaranteed upon completion of the program.

 5. If I have held previous grant funding, am I eligible to apply?

 Ineligible individuals include current and former principal investigators on NIH research project grants, comparable individual career development awards (e.g., K01, K07, K08, K23, K25) equivalent non-PHS peer-reviewed research grants that are over $100,000 direct costs per year, or project leaders on sub-projects of program project (P01) or center (P50) grants.
 Former principal investigators of NIH Small Grants (R03) or Exploratory/Developmental Grants (R21) remain eligible.

 6. What is patient-oriented research?

 Research conducted with human subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
 Excluded from this definition are in vitro studies that utilize human tissues that cannot be linked to a living individual.
 Patient-oriented research includes:

 7. What is the timeline for the application process?

-Applications are due December 31.
+Applications are typically due the first week of January.
 Internal reviews and interviews will take place in January and February.
 The selected Scholars will be announced March 1 and begin the program on July 1.